 In recent years, the Somerville House Foundation has supported our School’s ongoing campus development through the following capital projects:

-As a registered charity and deductible gift recipient, gifts directed to the Somerville House Foundation Scholarship Bursaries and Prizes Fund, or School Building Fund, attract a tax deduction.
+As a registered charity and deductible gift recipient, gifts directed to the Somerville House Foundation School Building Fund, Scholarships, Bursaries and Prizes Fund, Sports Fund or Cultural Fund, attract a tax deduction.

-Any donations, or combined donations of more than $2,000 entitle you to Foundation Membership.
+Any donations, or combined donations of more than $2,000 entitles you to Foundation Membership.

 A gift in your Will, known as a bequest, provides an opportunity to support Somerville House once your needs and those of your loved ones have been met.
 By making a bequest, you can retain the use and enjoyment of your assets during your lifetime and leave a lasting and valuable legacy to our School.

 The Fewings Fellowship was established to honour and recognise those in our community who remember Somerville House in their Will or who make a deferred gift.
 Importantly, it gives our School the opportunity to thank the Fewings Fellowship members, during their lifetime, for their generous commitment.

 Creating a scholarship is a wonderful way for you to make a transformative gift to Somerville House.
 You may wish to consider establishing a fixed term or endowed scholarship for the benefit of students now or into the future.

 For more information on the role our Foundation plays in our School community, and for opportunities to become involved, please contact Ms Anna Coles, Foundation Development Manager on (07) 3033 9289 or email@example.com